 Two days before he is inaugurated as the 44th President of the USA, Barack Obama, his wife Michelle and their two daughters Malia and Sasha are due to make an appearance at the pre-inauguration event.

-Stars of screen and music, including Bruce Springsteen, Stevie Wonder, Mary J. Blige, Jamie Foxx, Denzel Washington, Shakira, U2 and many more performed songs and delievered readings to the huge crowd that streched from the steps of the Lincoln Memorial to the Washington Monument.
+Stars of screen and music, including Bruce Springsteen, Stevie Wonder, Mary J. Blige, Jamie Foxx, Denzel Washington, Shakira, U2 and many more performed songs and delivered readings to the enormous crowd that stretched from the steps of the Lincoln Memorial to the Washington Monument.

-> We did, however, manage to weave our way down as close as we could to the reflecting pool, and position ourselves in front of one of the Jumbo screens, thus ensuring we had a good view of the proceedings.
+We did, however, manage to weave our way down as close as we could to the reflecting pool, and position ourselves in front of one of the Jumbo screens, thus ensuring we had a good view of the proceedings.

-> The air was pulsating with excitement as we waited for the man himself to take to the microphone and every time the camera panned to show him on the monitors, there were cheers and whoops of delight, especially as he sang along to songs like “American Pie” performed by Garth Brooks.
+The air was pulsating with excitement as we waited for the man himself to take to the microphone and every time the camera panned to show him on the monitors, there were cheers and whoops of delight, especially as he sang along to songs like “American Pie” performed by Garth Brooks.
 Stevie slammed, and Beyonce (minus the usual bounce) but looking and sounding every bit the elegant songstress she can be thrilled the crowd.

-> Bono and U2 performed with vigour and you could feel the joy and pride from Denzel, Jamie and Samuel L. Jackson as they read or spoke about their new president.
+Bono and U2 performed with vigour, and you could feel the joy and pride from Denzel Washington, Jamie Foxx and Samuel L. Jackson as they read or spoke about their new president.

-> It shows that we have made it into a new era.
+It shows that we have made it into a new era.
 The 21st century is one of opportunity for all regardless of race.
-Obama has shown that if you put your mind to it you can achieve anything, even the top job in the world.
+Obama has shown that if you put your mind to it, you can achieve anything, even the top job in the world.